kymlu/eating-memories/src/pages/posts/roasted-veggie-pasta-sauce.md

 Bake for 30-35 minutes if the veggies are generally small and thin, or 45-50 minutes if they are round and chunky.

 Transfer the veggies into a pot and use an immersion blender or a masher, or use a blender/food processor to break the veggies down to a desired chunkiness/smoothness.
+> If you prefer it to be less chunky, peel the tomato skins and tough outer onion layers.
+These are harder to break down.

 Add pasta water if it is too thick.
 > Adding pasta water to the sauce will also help the sauce adhere to the pasta more!

-Best to eat immediately, but can store for a few days in the refrigerator if needed.
+Best to mix the sauce with a protein and pasta and then eat immediately, but can store it for a few days in the refrigerator if needed.